Salma Hayek, 54, Shows Off Her Red Toes As She Sunbathes With A Furry Friend

 The actress took to Instagram on Sunday to share a series of photos showing herself laying out in the sun with her dog, Lobito.
 In the first picture, Hayek leaned in close to her furry friend for a selfie that showed a bright blue sky in the background.
 Hayek wore a large pair of dark sunglasses and a hat to keep the sun out of her face.

-In the second shot, Hayek leaned in even close to Lobito, allowing her long and curly hair to flow over her pet’s head.
-Both Hayek and her Swiss Shepherd reclined for the third snap, which was taken from the perspective of the 54-year-old actress as she looked out over the sparkling blue water of a backyard pool, with her bare legs and red-painted toes in the foreground.
+In the second shot, Hayek leaned in even closer to Lobito, allowing her long and curly hair to flow over her pet’s head.
+Both Hayek and her Swiss shepherd reclined for the third snap, which was taken from the perspective of the 54-year-old actress as she looked out over the sparkling blue water of a backyard pool, with her bare legs and red-painted toes in the foreground.

 The final shot gave an even closer glimpse of her feet, which were lined up next to her pooch’s paws as they relaxed together on a towel while basking in the bright sunlight.

 The posts celebrated World Animal Day, which is an international day to acknowledge animal rights and welfare that coincides with the Catholic feast day of Francis of Assisi, the patron saint of animals.